• Skip to primary navigation

 Step 2: Mix a Batch of OxiClean Versatile Stain Remover

-Mix a solution of OxiClean to get an outdoor rug clean.
+Mix a solution of OxiClean to clean an indoor outdoor rug.

 Step 3: Apply the OxiClean to the Outdoor Rug